 B.2.
 Report on Level of consultations

 Many comments were received responding to the ‘Level of Consultation’ indicating that consultations should take place at the community/local/activity level.
-This will be considered during the implementation of the VPAs.
+This will be considered during the implementation of the VPAs and the local stakeholder consultations done at VPA level.

 The PoA stove distribution process will include numerous ‘sensitization meetings’, where the project concept and technology is presented at the local/community level.